inkVerb/VIP/501-shell/Lesson-06.md

   - "Asynchronous"
   - Allows animation
 - JavaScript animates pieces of HTML and CSS
-- AJAX is JavaScript "animating" part of a page into loading/reloading
+- AJAX is JavaScript "animating" part of a page without the page loading/reloading

 ## XML (eXtensible Markup Language)
 - XML looks like HTML, but you can use any tag you want